-We will provide a detailed overview of the different types of insurance coverage, but first, let’s discuss if the state-mandated minimum coverage is enough for you.
+We will provide a detailed overview of the different types of auto insurance coverage, but first, let’s discuss if the state-mandated minimum coverage is enough for you.

 Imagine a scenario – You researched the minimum coverage requirements in Maryland, received quotes for that coverage level from multiple insurers, and bought a policy that offered the cheapest rate.

 While coming back from the Chesapeake Bay one night, you accidentally hit a car which happens to be a BMW i8 Roadster.
 Your insurance policy covers damages to the extent of $15,000 and the repair cost of said damages would definitely exceed that amount.
 Most probably, you would have to pay the damages out-of-pocket.

 However, if the plaintiff decides to sue the at-fault party in an accident, the court may seize your bank accounts, property, or any other personal assets.
 In addition, if the damages are severe, the other party might ask for garnishment of your wages.

 Therefore, it’s important to carefully assess your needs and the average cost of damages from auto accidents in your area before buying coverage.

 Minimum coverage costs definitely vary from state to state.
 Maryland’s costs are fairly middle of the road compared to the rest of the nation.